corazawaf/coraza/SECURITY.md

 ## Reporting a Vulnerability

-Please send any vulnerability to jptosso@gmail.com before making them public, proper credits will be awarded and we will patch it as soon as possible.
+Please send any vulnerability to jptosso@gmail.com before making them public, proper credits will be awarded, and we will patch it as soon as possible.

 ## :trophy: Hall of Fame :trophy: